 “TCI’s IFS kit has transformed my car into a corner carver!
 It completely out drives my abilities.
 This suspension system has performed flawlessly over the years and is an absolute blast to drive and compete with.
 I would purchase this product again in a heart beat.
 An additional bonus is this company has a great Customer Service and Tech Department that are very enthusiastic about what they do.
 Thank you for producing such a quality product and congratulations on your 45th anniversary!”

-“When it comes quality and customer service, I rely on TCI suspension and components.
-I’ve put heavy miles on this particular car, absolutely bulletproof parts and quite affordable.
-Total Cost Involved gets my vote and will be in many of my projects to come.”
+“When it comes to quality and customer service, I rely on TCI suspension and components.
+I’ve put heavy miles on this particular car, absolutely bulletproof and affordable parts.
+Total Cost Involved gets my vote and will be in many of my projects to come”